QuantEcon/lecture-source-py/source/rst/python_essentials.rst

 .. index::
     single: Python; PEP8

-To learn more about the Python programming philosophy type ``import this`` at the prompt
+To learn more about the Python programming philosophy type ``import this`` at the prompt.

-Among other things, Python strongly favors consistency in programming style
+Among other things, Python strongly favors consistency in programming style.

-We've all heard the saying about consistency and little minds
+We've all heard the saying about consistency and little minds.

 In programming, as in mathematics, the opposite is true